 '''

 "interactionGraph": {

 // whether a DOT file should be generated for use with graphing

 // software

 "outputDotFile": true,

 "borderWidth": 32,

 // the minimum radius of the circle on which the qubits are placed

 "minInteractionCircleRadius": 100,

 "interactionCircleRadiusModifier": 3.0,

 "qubitRadius": 17,

+'''

+(continued from previous page)

+'''

 "labelFontHeight": 13,

 "circleOutlineColor": [0, 0, 0],

 "circleFillColor": [255, 255, 255],

 "labelColor": [0, 0, 0],

 "edgeColor": [0, 0, 0]

-}

 '''

-Must be any string, default $N.\P$.
-Format string for the prefix used for all output products. n is substituted with the user-specified name of the program.
-N is substituted with the optionally uniquified name of the program. p is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique).
-N is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
-This may not be completely unique, D is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
+Must be any string, default %N.%P. Format string for the prefix used for all output products. %n is substituted with the user-specified name of the program. %N is substituted with the optionally uniquified name of the program. %P is substituted with the local name of the pass within its group. %P is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique). %U is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
+This may not be completely unique,%D is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
 Any directories that don't exist will be created as soon as an output file is written.